 María Fernanda Espinosa Nominated for UN Secretary-General

 María Fernanda Espinosa Garcés has been nominated by Antigua and Barbuda as a candidate to be the next UN Secretary-General.
-Ms. Espinosa is a former Minister of Foreign Affairs and Human Mobility of Ecuador, and served as President of the UN General Assembly from 2018-2019.
+Ms. Espinosa is a former Minister of Foreign Affairs and Minister of National Defense of Ecuador, and served as President of the UN General Assembly from 2018-2019.

-By convention, the UN Secretary-General position rotates between different regions.
-If that convention holds, the Secretary-General appointed this year would be from the Latin America and Caribbean region.
+There is a loosely observed convention that the UN Secretary-General position rotates between different regions.
+Many Latin American and Caribbean states believe that, according to the convention, it is their region’s turn to produce the next Secretary-General.
 Although there have been several nominations by Latin American states, Antigua and Barbuda is now the first Caribbean member state to nominate a candidate in this year’s process.

 The 1 for 8 Billion Campaign will work with our expert NGO partners to publish updated policy profiles, including profiles of all new candidates, once the new candidates participate in interactive dialogues at the UN General Assembly.
 Our policy profiles ensure that people can easily find out each candidate's positions on the most important challenges facing the UN, introducing more transparency into the selection process.